-There are few parents who would deny that our children can push us to limits we didn’t know we had.
+There are few parents who would deny that our children can push us to limits we didn’t know we had, ensuring we need some me time to de-stress.
 While lockdown 2.0 might not have the homeschooling and work from home balancing act for everyone, there is no denying that it adds extra pressure for all.
 After school activities or playdates may have been cancelled, that precious time alone may have been diminished.
 Don’t let the stigma of mental uillness stop you getting help and potentially damaging parent-child relationships.

 Although ‘nervous breakdown’ is no longer considered a medical term, it is still used to describe a period of intense mental stress and the inability to cope with the challenges of everyday life.
 While it may come under the banner of “mental disorder”, this should not give you the fear that you will be locked up in a mental institution just for admitting you are feeling overwhelmed or anxious.

 Life’s worries and challenges can be hard enough with stressors and triggers for stress and anxiety.
 With lockdown and isolation on top, it is important to know the signs of a nervous breakdown so that you can reach out for help when you need it.

 Locking yourself in the bathroom for a cry is a warning sign that pressure is building up.
 Losing your temper could suggest stress hormones have control.
 And this does not make you a bad parent, it makes you human.
 And invariably these coping mechanisms add extra guilt as a cherry on top.
 Both your mental well-being and those you share your homes with are very important.

 What are the symptoms of a nervous breakdown?